-- Create designs a specific purpose, audience and context in all three areas: Communication, Environmental and Industrial design. - Analyse how visual communications are constructed and the ways that they can manipulate an audience. - Research the process that professional designers would use in dealing with a client and in creating a finished presentation to meet the needs of the client. - SAT Generate a design brief to form the basis of a design process that will flow into Unit 4. - SAT Commence research, design thinking and idea generation to address the communication needs outlined within the design brief.
+- Generate a design brief to form the basis of a design process that will flow into Unit 4. - Commence research, design thinking and idea generation to address the communication needs outlined within the design brief.

-Unit 4 Design Development and Presentation

-Outcomes: SAT continued...
+Unit 4 Visual communication design: Development, evaluation and presentation Outcomes 1 & 2: SAT continued...